Intensive outpatient, partial hospitalization, and outpatient psychiatric care in Appleton

 If you’re finding that traditional outpatient counseling isn’t enough in managing your depression or another mood disorder, we can help.
 Our experienced team of professionals, led by a board-certified adult psychiatrist and a highly trained psychologist, will help you reduce symptoms and gain the tools you need to succeed.

-Components of evidence-based therapy include cognitive behavioral therapy (CBT); behavioral activation (BA); dialectical behavioral therapy (DBT); medication management; individual, group and family therapy; and experiential therapy.
-Our goal is to provide you with an individualized treatment plan that gives you the tools to gain insight into your behaviors and feelings, letting you set realistic goals and develop new skills for success.
+Components of evidence-based therapy include cognitive behavioral therapy (CBT); behavioral activation (BA); dialectical behavioral therapy (DBT) skills; medication management; individual, group, and family sessions; and experiential therapy.
+We provide you with an individualized treatment plan that gives you the tools to gain insight into your behaviors and feelings, letting you set realistic goals and develop new skills for success.

 Rogers provides leading, specialized treatment for mental health and co-occurring addiction disorders.
 When it comes to effectively treating addiction, it’s critical to also identify and treat mental health issues such as OCD and anxiety, or depression and mood disorders at the same time.